 Resignation Do's and Don'ts

+You want to quit.
+So, take a deep breath and plan ahead.
 Here's what you should (and what you shouldn't) do when resigning from your job.

 Do Write a Resignation Letter.
-It's a good idea to write a formal resignation letter for your employment file even if you resign via email or on the phone.
+It's a good idea to write a formal resignation letter for your employment file, even if you resign via email or on the phone.
 You don't need to say much more than you're leaving and when your last day of work will be.
 If you're not sure what to say, review these resignation letter samples for just about every resignation scenario you can think of - from formal, to heartfelt, to relocation, returning to school, and other personal resignation situations.

 Get the Details.
-When you tell your boss or Human Resources Department that you're leaving be sure to get the details on the employee benefits and salary you are entitled to when you leave.
+When you tell your boss or Human Resources Department that you're leaving be sure to get the details on the employee benefits and salary you’re entitled to have when you leave.
 Inquire about continuing health insurance coverage through COBRA (Consolidated Omnibus Budget Reconciliation Act) or through the government's Health Insurance Marketplace, collecting unused vacation and sick pay, and keeping, cashing in, or rolling over your 401(k) or another pension plan.

 Don't Be Negative.
-When you're talking about your resignation with co-workers, try to emphasize the positive and talk about how the company has benefited you, even though it's time to move on.
+When talking about your resignation with co-workers, try to emphasize the positive and talk about how the company has benefited you, even though it's time to move on.
 There's no point in being negative - you're leaving, and you want to leave on good terms.

 Do Offer to Help.
 If it's feasible, offer to help during the transition and afterwards.
 The offer may not be accepted, but it will be appreciated.